3dcitydb/3dcitydb-docs/source/impexp/cli/delete.rst

 delete list.
 This comes in very handy when you want to "rollback" an import process, for instance, because it aborted due to errors.

+The top-level city objects affected by the delete operation can optionally be recorded in a separate delete log.
+The delete log is a comma-separated value (CSV) file that contains the type name, the database ID and the object identifier of each city object as separate records.

 A corresponding delete operation is not offered by the graphical user interface.

 **General options**